Frogdream/frogdisplayswiki/README.md

 **Warning**: the mod is in the development phase.
 There may be instability, FPS drops.

 ## Known issues
-- The displays are not shown through ReplayMode.
+- The displays are not shown through ReplayMod.
 This problem is known and will never be fixed